 The son of John and Catherine Marlowe, Christopher Marlowe was born in Canterbury, where his father was shoemaker, in 1564.
 He received some of his early education at The King's School, Canterbury, and an Archbishop Parker scholarship took him from this school to Corpus Christi College in the University of Cambridge.
 In 1584 he graduated as Bachelor of Arts.
 The terms of his scholarship allowed for a further three years' study if the holder intended to take holy orders, and Marlowe appears to have fulfilled this condition.
 But in 1587 the University at first refused to grant the appropriate degree of Master of Arts.
 The college records show that Marlowe was away from Cambridge for considerable periods during his second three years, and the university apparently had good reason to be suspicious of his whereabouts.
 Marlowe, however, was not without some influence by this time: Archbishop Whitgift, Lord Burghley, and Sir Christopher Hatton were among members of Queen Elizabeth's Privy Council who signed a letter explaining, "Whereas it was reported that Christopher Morley was determined to have gone beyond the seas to Reames and there to remaine, Their Lordships thought good to certefie that he had no such intent, but that in all his accions he had behaved him selfe orderlie and discreetlie wherebie he had done her Majestie good service, & deserved to be rewarded for his faithfull dealinge...."
 The reference to "Reames" makes everything clear.
 The Jesuit seminary at Rheims was the refuge of many expatriate Roman Catholics, who were thought to be scheming to over-throw the English monarch: the Babington Conspiracy was plotted here—and its frustration in 1586 was achieved through the efforts of secret agents placed by Sir Francis Walsingham.

-In 1587 Christopher Marlowe, M.A., went from Cambridge to London; and for the next six years he wrote plays and associated with other writers, among them the poet Thomas Watson and the dramatist Thomas Kyd.
+In 1587 Christopher Marlowe, earned his MA from Cambridge and moved to London.
+For the next six years he wrote plays and associated with other writers, among them the poet Thomas Watson and the dramatist Thomas Kyd.
 His friendship with Watson brought trouble: the two friends were arrested in 1589, charged with the homicide of William Bradley, and committed to Newgate Prison.
 Marlowe was released after a fortnight, and Watson (whose sword had killed Bradley) pleaded that he had acted "in self-defence" and "not by felony"; he was set free after five months in prison.
 The association with Kyd was also the cause of trouble some years later.
 In the spring of 1593 Kyd was arrested on a charge of inciting mob violence in riots against Flemish Protestants.
 His home was searched, and papers were found there containing "vile hereticall Conceiptes Denyinge the Deity of Jhesus Christ our Savior."
 Kyd denied that the document was his, asserting that the papers belonged to Marlowe and had been "shuffled with some of myne (unknown to me) by some occasion of our wrytinge in one chamber twoe yeares synce."
 Perhaps Kyd, a professional scrivener, had been transcribing the manuscript for Marlowe—who was not, however, the author (the ideas had been published in 1549 by John Proctor under the title The Fal of the Late Arrian).
 Riots combined with the plague made the spring of 1593 an unusually tense period; and the Privy Council (Archbishop Whitgift and Lord Burghley were still members, as they had been in 1587) acted quickly on Kyd's information and instructed a court messenger "to repaire to the house of Mr. Tho: Walsingham in Kent, or to anie other place where he shall understand Christofer Marlow to be remayning, and ... to apprehend, and bring him to the Court in his Companie.
 And in case of need to require ayd."
 Marlowe—who had perhaps retreated to Kent in order to avoid the plague which had closed the London theaters—was commanded to report daily to the council.
 The treatment was proper for a gentlemen: a lesser person would have been imprisoned.

 Attempting to exculpate himself from the charges of heresy and blasphemy, and to deny any continuing friendship with his former chamber mate, Kyd sent two letters to the Lord Chancellor, Sir John Puckering.
 In the first he affirmed Marlowe's ownership of the papers that had been "shuffled" with his own, declaring "That I shold love or be familiar frend, with one so irreligious, were very rare ... besides he was intemperate & of a cruel hart."
 In the second he enlarged upon the subject of "marlowes monstruous opinions," offering examples of how Marlowe would "gybe at praiers, & stryve in argument to frustrate & confute what hath byn spoke or wrytt by prophets & such holie men."